visualitypl/docker-workshop/exercises.md

 var
 ```

-As you see, after image name you can put any linux command, which will be invoked inside created container.
+As you see, after image name you can put any linux command with arguments, which will be invoked inside created container.
+If you want run bash console inside it just type:

 ```
 docker run -it ubuntu bash